hanjie-jiang/bias-to-action/_notes/week1-2_probability_and_markov/Week1P4 - ML Fundamentals.md

 ##### What each curve shows
 - **ROC**: y = True Positive Rate (recall), x = False Positive Rate.
-    _“How well do I separate positives from negatives overall?”_
+    _â€œHow well do I separate positives from negatives overall?â€_
-    _"If I take the items my model flags as positive, how many are actually positive?”
+    _"If I take the items my model flags as positive, how many are actually positive?â€
 - **PR**: y = Precision, x = Recall.
-    _“When I go after positives, how clean are my catches?”_
-    _“As I move the threshold, how well do I trade off catching positives vs accidentally flagging negatives?”_
+    _â€œWhen I go after positives, how clean are my catches?â€_ _â€œAs I move the threshold, how well do I trade off catching positives vs accidentally flagging negatives?â€_
 ##### When to use which
-- **Use PR (Precision–Recall) when positives are rare or review capacity is limited.**
+- **Use PR (Precisionâ€“Recall) when positives are rare or review capacity is limited.**
-    Examples: fraud (≤1%), disease screening, anomaly detection, search/retrieval, human-in-the-loop queues.
+    Examples: fraud (â‰¤1%), disease screening, anomaly detection, search/retrieval, human-in-the-loop queues.
     Why: PR focuses on the _quality of retrieved positives_.
-Baseline matters: random **AUPRC ≈ prevalence** (e.g., 1% positives → random AUPRC = 0.01).
+Baseline matters: random **AUPRC â‰ˆ prevalence** (e.g., 1% positives â†’ random AUPRC = 0.01).
 - **Use ROC when classes are roughly balanced or you care about both error types evenly.**
     Examples: many general classifiers, spam vs ham with moderate prevalence, A/B classifiers in balanced datasets.
     Why: ROC is insensitive to class imbalance and summarizes ranking quality across thresholds.
 Random **AUC-ROC = 0.5**.
 ##### Intuition about imbalance
-- With 1,000,000 negatives and 1,000 positives, an FPR of **0.5%** looks tiny on ROC, but it’s **5,000 false alarms**—precision will be poor.
+- With 1,000,000 negatives and 1,000 positives, an FPR of **0.5%** looks tiny on ROC, but itâ€™s **5,000 false alarms**â€”precision will be poor.
-    PR makes this visible; ROC can look deceptively “great.”
+    PR makes this visible; ROC can look deceptively â€œgreat.â€
 ##### How to choose in practice
 - **Rare positives or ops-constrained?** Prefer **PR** (and report Precision/Recall at your operating threshold or **Precision@k**).
 - **Balanced costs/distribution?** **ROC** is fine (and stable).